 Last year we celebrated a little milestone for me; I get to hit the amazing feat of hitting 30!
 Knowing how scary things have been over the past few years… seeing this number gives me a sigh of relief.
 I know I am no where out of the woods yet, but a bit of this is bittersweet in a way, along with a punch to my gut since I know so many of my fellow CF friends have not always made it this far.
 It has been a huge push in my life to keep the fire going for them.
 I made some promises to a couple of special people in my life as their health deteriorated, and I refuse to ever give that up.
 I literally live for them and their memory.
 Your donations literally help keep the research and progress going within the Cystic Fibrosis community.
 Without you, we would have never made it this far!

 These past couple of years have also been filled with heartbreak, sadness, and a ton of built-up anxiousness.
 I have basically stayed quarantined due to my health and not wanting to rock the boat.
 I really hope that we can congregate safely, and that you will join us.
 We are a huge car family since my dad has restored cars basically all his life, and always have been in the family generations past… So, I invite you to come join our 'pit crew' as we continue this theme.
 Your support means more than you could ever know; it truly helps continue this fire that I have ignited within me.. and any way you can support (even by just sharing!) helps continue this much needed awareness that thousands so badly need!

-and hang with the crew that will be there!
+we can plan to attend that and hang with the crew that will be there!